k-nut/website/speaking.md

     language: EN
     slides: /static/papers-we-love-with-notes.pdf
     description: >
       Papers We Love is a meetup where people come together to talk about (computer science) papers that they read and liked.
-I talkeda about the paper [Experiments on the mechanication of game learning](https://www.gwern.net/docs/rl/1963-michie.pdf) in which Donald Michie describes how to build a self learning system that learns to play tic-tac-toe.
+I talked about the paper [Experiments on the mechanization of game learning](https://www.gwern.net/docs/rl/1963-michie.pdf) in which Donald Michie describes how to build a self learning system that learns to play tic-tac-toe.
 The cool thing about this paper:
-      It was written in the sixties and actually shows how to implement this system only with matchboxes to which beads are added or removed and does not require a computer.
+      It was written in the sixties and actually shows how to implement this system only with matchboxes and beads and does not require a computer.
 It is one of the first examples of machine reinforcement learning though.

   - title: Nationalist or Not - building a game with Wikidata